Updated Nov 29th, 2020

-So, you’ve just received your first oblique holder and you’re ready to start practicing calligraphy like it’s going out of style?
-I know firsthand how exciting a new pen can be.
-Over the years, I’ve had the pleasure of writing with pens from many different makers and companies.
-I’ve written with pens that belong to hundreds of students.
-I’ve even made several dozen pens myself.
-The one thing that I’ve noticed about every single one of them is this:
+Over the years, I’ve had the pleasure of writing with holders from many different penmakers.
+I’ve written with the holders that belonged to hundreds of students in workshops or class environments.
+I’ve even made several dozen myself.
+The one thing that I can say for certain is this:

-The only ‘good’ pen is the pen that is well adjusted for writing.
+The only good holder is one that is well adjusted for writing.

-From a construction standpoint, the oblique pen holder is a straight-forward design.
-There’s a stick (the body) with a slit cut into one end of it where a small piece of metal (the flange) is inserted to migrate the replaceable writing tip (the nib) off of the long (rotational) axis of the pen so that it can be better aligned for slanted calligraphic scripts.
+From a construction standpoint, the oblique pen holder is a straightforward design.
+There’s a body with a slit cut into the side where a small piece of metal called a “flange” is inserted.
+This flange migrates the replaceable writing tip (the pen or “nib”) askew from the long axis of the body so that it can be better aligned to the paper and direction of strokes in slanted calligraphic scripts.

-Those three elements can work harmoniously together, or they can coalesce into a hulking monstrosity that not even the most skilled penman of the past could convince to make a line.
-The relationship of the body, flange, and nib is a delicate one, but that does not mean that it is necessarily overcomplicated.
+These three simple elements can work together in harmony or coalesce into mess that not even the most skilled writer could convince to make a line.
+The relationship of the body, flange, and pen is a delicate one, but that does not mean that it is complicated.

 The oblique flange may have been invented to preserve pen points by allowing for the even wear of both tines for slanted writing, but the actual advantages of this type of writing instrument are far-reaching in the American styles of penmanship.
-By migrating the replaceable nib outside of the staff, we are about to introduce three new adjustments which can be individually customized to a person’s unique anatomy, writing posture, and aesthetic preferences of script.
+By migrating the pen outside of the staff, penmakers are able to control three customizable adjustments which can be made to suit a penman’s unique anatomy, writing posture, and aesthetic preferences for script.

-These three adjustments are known as the yaw, pitch, and roll of the nib.
-We’ll cover each adjustment in detail later on down the page.
+These three adjustments are known as the yaw, pitch, and roll similar to the three principal axes of rotation in an airplane.

-To have total control over your oblique pen, you’ll need to first have a body that does not affix the flange inside of the slit with any kind of glue, pin, or permanent wedge.
-Many makers opt to set up pens and fix them in place prior to delivery to the customer because most penmen aren’t likely to take the time to learn to adjust their pen like you are now.
-These pens can be hit or miss.
-If the maker is a competent writer, they may use adjustments that they prefer or figure to be averages of preference for most people.
-That might be the perfect solution for you.
+To have total control over your oblique holder, you’ll need to first have a body that does not affix the flange inside of the slit with any kind of glue, pin, or permanent wedge.
+Many makers elect to set up holders and fix the flanges in place prior to delivery to the customer because most penmen aren’t likely to take the time to learn to adjust their holder like you are now.
+Unfortunately, if your flange is fixed, following along with any of the tweaking techniques outlined below are likely to cause damage to the body of your pen. (tweak at your own risk!)

 Tools & Materials

-Don’t be intimidated.
-I know this list looks like a lot of information, but cut yourself some slack.
-It might take you a few times to get one just right.
-Brass is cheap.
-Just accept you have a couple ‘practice’ flanges to make first.
+Don’t be intimidated by these tools and materials if you haven’t used them before.
+It might take you a few times to get one just right, but brass is cheap.
+Just accept you have a couple practice flanges to make first.

-- We begin by using a straight edge to mark a line and our brass shears to cut our .01 sheet brass into 10-12mm x 11cm strips.
+- Begin by using a straight edge to mark a line and our brass shears to cut our .01 sheet brass into 10-12mm x 11cm strips.

 - Using our 400 grit sandpaper, we can remove the burr from any side of the brass that was made rough during our cutting operation.